Anatomiclab/GastroFLOW/README.md

 Step 1: Run the script `Validation_internal.py`

-1. Modify the following lines in the script to specify the path after downloading the internal data:
+1. Modify the following lines in the script to specify the path after downloading the internal data.
+Note that the cross-validation fold needs to be modified manually:

 Line 26: `ref_data = pd.read_csv("801010/train_cross10.csv")` **(Specify the file name of the training data)**

 Line 44: `data = pd.read_csv("801010/test_cross10.csv")` **(Specify the file name of the testing data)**

+(The fold is modifiled through the “Cross10.csv”.
+The file “train_cross10.csv” and “test_cross10.csv” means the running of Fold 10.)

 2. Modify the following lines to specify the path for saving the results: